-The current Update is considered a Substantial Modification to the previously approved County Plans.
-Copies of the Draft Plan Update were distributed to each Municipality for comment on October 26, 2023, and a copy of the Final Plan will be submitted to each Municipality upon approval by the PADEP and the County Commissioners.
+The current Update is considered a Substantial Modification to the previously approved Regional County Plan.
+Copies of the Draft Plan Update were distributed to each Municipality for comment on October 26, 2023.
+A revised draft Regional County Plan will be sent out to the Municipalities in December 2024 for additional comments and a copy of the Final Plan will be submitted to each Municipality upon approval by the PADEP and the County Commissioners.